williancapitolio/fetchtmbd/README.md

 * Initially an API KEY is generated for the user who accesses the system and this KEY is stored in localstorage;

-* Home page shows in the form of cards the 20 movies that are being shown in world cinema;
+* Home page shows in the form of cards the 100 movies that are being shown in world cinema ordered by rating;

 * Cards show the title the banner and the average rating of the movie;